-Military technicians (MTs) - referred to in statute as "military technicians (dual status)" -- are federal civilian employees who provide support to reserve units, either in the "organizing, administering, instructing or training of the Selected Reserve" or by maintaining and repairing reserve component equipment and supplies.
-Some MTs may also perform certain operational support duties and provide training to active component personnel, DOD contractors, DOD civilians, and foreign military personnel.
-Unlike regular civilian employees, MTs are generally required to maintain membership in the Selected Reserve as a condition of their employment.
-They are required to attend weekend drills and annual training with their reserve unit, which is usually the one that employs them as civilians during the week.
-Military technicians can be involuntarily ordered to active duty in the same way as other members of the Selected Reserve (see "2.
-What Are the Different Categories of Reservists?").
-There are no MTs in the Navy Reserve, the Marine Corps Reserve, or the Coast Guard Reserve.
+Military technicians (MTs) - referred to in statute as "military technicians (dual status)" - are federal civilian employees who provide support to reserve units, either in the "organizing, administering, instructing or training of the Selected Reserve" or by maintaining and repairing reserve component equipment and supplies.
+19 Some MTs may also perform certain operational support duties and provide training to active component personnel, DOD contractors, DOD civilians, and foreign military personnel.
+20 Unlike regular civilian employees, MTs are generally required to maintain membership in the Selected Reserve as a condition of their employment.
+21